Skip to Content

 When Disneyland used to use paper tickets to get FastPass returns, having a lanyard with a pouch became a priority for keeping your paper ticket nice and handy.
 Now phones are used most of the time, however, some still like to use a lanyard.

-Disneyland has referenced that they might start phasing paper tickets out, so soon lanyards may be just a way for people to show off their Disney trading pins.
+Disneyland has started phasing paper tickets out, so soon lanyards may be just a way for people to show off their Disney trading pins.

-Some buy Disney pin lots off eBay and amazon, but there have been a lot of warnings and discussion about those pins not being authentic, so use your own discretion.
+Some buy Disney pin lots off eBay and Amazon, but there have been a lot of warnings and discussions about those pins not being authentic, so use your discretion.

 Hand Sanitizer